twolfson/twolfson.com/articles/taken-for-granted-regression-tests.md

 });
 ```

 Unfortunately, our test suite is naive and misses the issue.
 We release our library and after a week, we get a bug report that some images are being cropped.

-This type of bug is known as a *regression*, as in "an expected behavior has been undone".
+This type of bug is known as a *regression*, as in *"an expected behavior has been undone"*.

 We could fix the issue and release it, but we should want to prevent the issue from happening again.
 This is known as a *regression test*.